 Critical Thinking is a self regulatory thinking process used to evaluate different options before making a decision1.
-It leads to problem solving2 and decision making.
+It leads to problem solving and decision making.
 This process of decision making is done through five steps of identifying, defining, exploring, applying and integrating the problems and assumptions which are thoroughly scrutinized and deliberated upon before accepting.
 It requires application of six basic critical thinking skills of Interpretation, Analysis, Testing, Inference, Explanation and Self regulation.
 It is an iterative process in which all efforts are used to attain the best possible solution and outcome.
-Psychologists describe that cognitive development and growth are essential for such problem solving and consider it as an individual's skill^{2,3}.
+Psychologists describe that cognitive development and growth are essential for such problem solving and consider it as an individual's skill2,3.
 Philosophers however, emphasize that attitude of rational and reflective thinking of an individual forms the basis of critical thinking.
-This attitude fosters in a researcher the ability to question. criticize and evaluate which he can use as per his research needs2.
-Educationists therefore consider the ability of critical thinking as an ultimate goal and desirable outcome of different educational programs2 because it inculcates inquisitiveness and rational thinking among students4 and enables them to critically analyze assumptions and decide on real facts^{5,6}.
+This attitude fosters in a researcher the ability to question, criticize and evaluate which he can use as per his research needs2.
+Educationists therefore consider the ability of critical thinking as an ultimate goal and desirable outcome of different educational programs because it inculcates inquisitiveness and rational thinking among students and enables them to critically analyze assumptions and decide on real facts.
 They evaluate different perspectives and ideas of others by effective criticism and reflection.
-Medical students require highest level of CT skills for clinical correlation of symptoms and interpretation of investigations while making differential, provisional and final diagnosis and management plans ensuring effective patient safety1.
-Doctors with good critical thinking skills possess good communications skills, enjoy good doctor patient relationship and avoid medical errors and litigations7.
+Medical students require highest level of CT skills for clinical correlation of symptoms and interpretation of investigations while making differential, provisional and final diagnosis and management plans ensuring effective patient safety.
+Doctors with good critical thinking skills possess good communications skills, enjoy good doctor patient relationship and avoid medical errors and litigations.

-Received on 24-02-2022 Accepted on 13-06-2022
+Received on 17-03-2022 Accepted on 27-07-2022

-Undergraduate Education System of Pakistan comprises of Matric / FSc stream mainly practiced in public sector schools and O / A Level programs being followed mainly in private schools.
-Teacher centric strategies are practiced in Matric / FSc system where teaching is done through lectures.
-Teachers focus on mere transferring of information8.
+centric strategies are practiced in Matric / FSc system where teaching is done through lectures.
+Teachers focus on mere transferring of information.
+Questioning, reasoning and criticism is not allowed.
 Students have to remember innumerable facts and figures which they have to reproduce in summative assessments.
-Comprehension and critical thinking abilities are therefore not developed^{9,10}.
+Comprehension and critical thinking abilities are therefore not developed.
 Such students get admission in medical schools and lack problem solving and decision-making skills for effective participation in interactive sessions11.
-In contrast, O/A Level system schools follow a blend of both teacher and student techniques.
+In contrast, O / A Level system schools follow a blend of both teacher and student techniques.
 Faculty ensures class participation in creativity assignments during teaching and focus on self directed learning to promote CT12.
 The students are therefore more rational and logical in their approach.
 A few of these students however, make to medical college due to the existing system of equivalence by Inter Board Committee of Chairman (IBCC).
 Teaching critical thinking is not easy.
 It requires faculty who is well trained and possesses highest level of critical thinking skills and attitude.
-They should not focus on mere transfer of information but teach according to students abilities^{8,13}.
+They should not focus on mere transfer of information but teach according to students abilities.
 They should arouse logical reasoning among students and curb the tendency of students to rote memorization.
 They should focus more on comprehension rather than memorize facts and figures.
 They should know how to conduct classes, how to act as facilitator and how to reflect.
 They should ask high order thinking questions and inculcate clinical reasoning and deductive thinking among students.
-Unfortunately, due to unprecedented growth of medical colleges in last few decades, it is not easy to find well trained faculty14.
-The available teachers follow old teacher centric strategies and are not ready to change their mindset15.
-This attitude of faculty has a direct impact on the critical thinking abilities of undergraduate medical students which needs to be explored to assess the fostering of critical thinking in them.
+Unfortunately, due to unprecedented growth of medical colleges in last few decades, it is not easy to find well trained faculty.
+The available teachers follow old teacher centric strategies and are not ready to change their mindset.